28th Division (United Kingdom): History

-Formed in England in December 1914 – January 1915 from regular army battalions returning from India, Singapore and Egypt.
-In January 1915 the division moved to France and on to the Western Front.
+In October 1915 the 28th Division embarked from Marseille for Egypt and in November 1915 travelled on to the Macedonian front where the division would remain for the rest of the war.

-The division took part in the Second Battle of Ypres, where they suffered massive casualties, and in the Battle of Loos.
-In October 1915 the 28th Division embarked from Marseille for Egypt and in November 1915 travelled on to Salonika where the division would remain for the rest of the war.
+After the Armistice with Bulgaria came into effect on 30 September 1918, the 28th Division advanced across the country towards Turkey.
+The Ottoman Empire also signed an Armistice on 30 October, after which the 28th Division, under Major General Henry Leycester Croker, was sent to occupy the Dardanelles Forts.

-After the Armistice with Bulgaria came into effect on 30 September 1918, 28th Division advanced across the country towards Turkey.
-The Ottoman Empire also signed an Armistice on 30 October, after which 28th Division was sent to occupy the Dardanelles Forts.
 It remained in Turkey on peacekeeping duties until October 1923.

 Order of battle

 The division was composed of the following units during World War I:

-83rd Brigade
+83rd Infantry Brigade

-This brigade was temporarily under the command of 5th Division between 3 March and 7 April 1915, when it was replaced by 15th Brigade from that Division.
+This brigade was temporarily under the command of the 5th Division between 3 March and 7 April 1915, when it was replaced by the 15th Infantry Brigade from that division.